MaksimDzhangirov/backendBankExample/docs/part62-eng.md

     verifyEmail.ID, verifyEmail.SecretCode)
 ```

-since it's referring to the id of the verify-email record in our DB.
+since it's referring to the id of the `verify_email` record in our DB.
 OK,
 so now, let's start building the API.
 As we're using gRPC gateway, I'm
 gonna define it in `protobuf`.
 It's pretty similar to what we did for other
 APIs, so let's duplicate this `rpc_create_user.proto` file and rename